 Archeologists aren’t sure of the wheel’s exact age, most estimates date it back at least 800 years, but it could be far older.
 Archaeological evidence shows human habitation as far back as 12,000 years in this area!

-The ranger we spoke with stated the six cairns that dot the outer portion of the circle are believed to have a celestial purpose, but the exact function remains a mystery–it is thought that they may have been used during vision quests.
+The ranger we spoke with stated the six rock cairns that dot the outer portion of the circle are believed to have a celestial purpose, but the exact function remains a mystery–it is thought that they may have been used during vision quests.
 The last time the six cairns matched up with celestial markers was at least as far back as the 1700s!

-Medicine Wheels are sacred sites
+Medicine Wheels are Sacred Sites

 Religious ceremonies are still held at the wheel on a regular basis as many tribal members make religious pilgrimages to the site.
 Some of the ceremonies involve large groups, while others include only a few individuals–two, small, private ceremonies occurred while we were there.
 Anyone with American Indian heritage can participate in a ceremony.

 It’s always enthralling for me to observe religious practices that I’m not familiar with.
 I’m fascinated by the emotions you see play out on the faces of the participants, and how descriptive their movements can be.
 I find their actions evoke emotions within me as well.
 You can actually feel the peace and tranquility emanating from them as they dance, pray, or worship in their own way.